diegoalvis/triviados-flutter/README.md

 # Triviados

-Triviados is a [Flutter](https://flutter.dev/) application which consists in a basic trivia game with multiple options, unique correct answer and a fixed number of questions of 10.
+Triviados is a [Flutter](https://flutter.dev/) application which consists in a basic trivia game with multiple options and unique correct answer.

-The app gets the info from the API of [Open Trivia Database](https://opentdb.com).
+The app gets the info for the trivias from the API of [Open Trivia Database](https://opentdb.com).

 ## Getting Started